Manu4l/Getting-and-Cleaning-Data/README.md

 5. Summarize data
 6. Create Repo including all required files

-#Scripts are how they are connected
+# Scripts and how they are connected

 ## Download and unzip data
 ```